Emad-COMBINE-lab/InPheRNo-ChIP/_sources/usage_own_data.rst.txt

 2. **Sample Filtering**:

-   - Map TFs in your sample metadata to universal gene names to ensure consistency across datasets.
+   - Convert all gene identifiers to a consistent format (e.g., HGNC symbols) to ensure compatibility across datasets.
    - Remove low-quality samples and those not matching your criteria.
    - In our analysis, we filtered out samples with low quality or incorrect annotations based on metadata review.

 3. **Combining Replicates**:

    - If you have biological replicates, combine peaks from replicates to identify reproducible binding sites.
-   - In our analysis, we used the **IDR (Irreproducible Discovery Rate)** framework to combine peaks from replicates and select reproducible binding sites.
+   - In our analysis, we used the **IDR (Irreproducible Discovery Rate)** framework from `ENCODE <https://www.encodeproject.org/software/idr/>`_ to combine peaks from replicates and select reproducible binding sites.
-   - Alternative tools include **PePr**, **SICER**, or the **ENCODE Consistency Model**.

 4. **Filtering Peaks**: